fefa4ka/eer/README.md

 ### Defining Component

-Library provides a simple and straightforward way to define, initialize, and use components within a microcontroller application.
+Library provides a simple and straightforward way to define, initialize, and use components within a application.

 Here is a full implementation of the `MyComponent` component, including the lifecycle methods and any additional functions or methods that you might want to include: